Arine¶

 Writing and Editing AI Agent¶

 AI adoption is a skill quickly becoming in-demand.
-I found difficulties at first integrating AI tooling into our build pipeline, including day-to-day work.
-Nevertheless, I took initiative within my team to identify use cases where an AI writing agent could provide and additional layer of coherence across our content.
+I took initiative within my team to identify use cases where an AI writing agent could provide and additional layer of coherence across our content.
 Setting up a basic Claude Code environment to work, I provided the following materials as my base context:

 - A

-claude.mdfile providing both a persona and workflow approach as the basis for my writing agent (Wricardo, I adoringly call him). - All of our user-facing documentation, converted into Markdown (using Pandoc) for easy ingestion.
+claude.mdfile providing both an identity and workflow approach as the basis for all writing functions. - All of our user-facing documentation, converted into Markdown (using Pandoc) for easy ingestion

 - Our company style guide that emphasizes key vocabulary, formatting, and other language guidelines.

-With this, Wricardo was able to read through our existing documentation, and perform the following tasks:
+With this, Claude was able to read through our existing documentation, and perform the following tasks:

 - Find existing content that did not conform to our style guide